 Follett Shelf Technical Support Phone: 800-873-2764 E-mail: follettshelfsupport@follett.com

-Destiny tracks will monitor circulation of all types of print and non-print materials and equipment for various reporting options. -System upgrades occur as necessary through our Follett-hosted service. - Normally twice a year, will be deployed as soon as possible.
+Destiny tracks circulation of all types of print and non-print materials and equipment for various reporting options.
+System upgrades occur as necessary through our Follett-hosted service.

 The following guidelines are recommendations for all library media centers: